Posts Tagged ‘asparagus’

 salt and pepper

-I’ve got a much smaller garden space at my new home, a small ledge that gets full sun, and despite its limited size, asparagus is too important of a crop to leave out.
-So I bought a bunch of plants in the fall of 2020, and planted them.
-I got some beautiful asparagus ferns at the end of the season.
-The following spring, some very tiny asparagus spears made an appearance.
+I’ve got a much smaller garden space at my current home, a small space that gets full sun, and despite its limited size, asparagus is too important of a crop to leave out.
+So I bought a bunch of plants this spring, and planted them.
+And now I have to wait.
 They say you’re not supposed to harvest asparagus for at least a couple of years to let the new bed establish, but I found that pretty much impossible to do…I have to have at least a bit of a taste.

 In the meantime, I can only look back at my previous success with asparagus…